Cutotopo/subsonic-discord-presence/README.md

 Discord Rich Presence for Subsonic servers

 ## How to use
-Clone this repo, then fill in your Subsonic login information in `settings.json`.
+Clone this repo, copy `settings.example.json` to `settings.json` and fill in your Subsonic login information in the file.
 When you are done, run
 ```sh
 npm i
 ```